Ultimate Guide to Incentive Design

 To make our incentives successful, we need a solid technical launch, good buy-in from the organisation, and robust systems and processes in place to manage things after launch.

-The key things you need to remember are covered in the GAMED Implementation Checklists in the Appendix.
+The key things you need to remember are covered in the GAMED Implementation Checklists supplied in the GAMED online course.
 These checklists help us answer four key questions:

 • How will we communicate the launch and deployment?

-• How will the new targets and incentives be implemented?
+• How will the new goals and rewards be implemented?

 • How will we manage and sustain our new incentives?